vojtechhabarta/typescript-generator/README.md

 }
 ```

+You can run typescript-generator on demand using `gradle generateTypeScript` command
+or you can invoke it as part of another task by adding dependency from that task to `generateTypeScript` task in Gradle build file.

 More complete sample can be found [here](sample-gradle).
 Gradle plugin has the same features as Maven plugin, for detailed description see Maven generated [site](http://vojtechhabarta.github.io/typescript-generator/maven/typescript-generator-maven-plugin/generate-mojo.html).